-- David O' McKay Recruiting Scholarship: there is no application for this scholarship.
-The Admissions Office uses the information you provided on your besmart application (the same application you filled out to apply to be admitted to BYU–Hawaii) to determine if you are a candidate.
-As the semester you have been admitted approaches, you will receive an email letting you know if you are a recipient.
+- David O' McKay Recruiting Scholarship: There is no application for this scholarship.
+Admissions uses the information you provided on your besmart application (the same application you filled out to apply to be admitted to BYU–Hawaii) to determine if you are eligible.

-- Returned Missionary Voucher: a voucher needs to be filled out and submitted by your ex-Mission President.
-You can find more information about it here.
+- Returned Missionary Voucher: voucher needs to be filled out and submitted by your former mission president.
+You can find more information about it on the Admissions website.

-- Merit Scholarship: there is no application for the merit scholarship. however, you need to be eligible and meet the requirements to receive one.
-Visit the Merit Scholarship section of our website to learn more.
+- Dean's List: There is no application for the Dean's List.
+However, you need to be eligible and meet the requirements.

-- Academic Department Scholarship: Academic departments decide on who receives an academic department scholarship.
-Contact your Academic Department directly.
+- Academic Department Scholarship: The departments decide on who receives an academic department scholarship.
+Contact your academic department directly.

-- Leadership Scholarship: Student Leadership oversees those scholarships.
-Contact Student Leadership (located in the Aloha Center).
+- Leadership Scholarship: Student Leadership & Service oversees those scholarships.
+Contact Student Leadership & Service (located in the Aloha Center).

-- You may fill out the survey and thank you letter on the Financial Aid website.
+- Fill out the survey and thank you letter on the Financial Aid & Scholarship website.

-Toggle ItemWhy isn't my scholarship applying to the charges on my student account?One of the most common reasons scholarships don't apply to your student account has to do with the number of credits you are enrolled in.
-On-campus scholarships require you to register in at least 14 credits for Fall and Winter (9 credits for Spring) before they can be applied to your student fees.
+Toggle ItemWhy is my scholarship not disbursed to my student account?The most common reason is credit enrollment.
+The requirement is to register at least 14 credits for fall and winter, and nine credits for spring.
 External scholarships typically require a full-time enrollment of at least 12 credits.

-Toggle ItemWhen can I receive my scholarships?Generally, awards will be placed on student accounts as "pending aid" one week after grades have been submitted.
-Assuming all requirements for financial aid have been met, students "pending aid" will be disbursed (posted) the week after the first day of school.
+Toggle ItemWhen can I receive my scholarships?Generally, awards will be placed on student accounts as "pending aid" one week before the semester begins.
+Assuming all requirements for financial aid have been met, students "pending aid" will be disbursed the week after the add/drop deadline.

-Keep in mind that if you take a leave or discontinue for 3 consecutive semesters/terms and longer, you will need to complete one full-time semester/term before becoming eligible.
+Keep in mind that if you take a leave or discontinue for three consecutive semesters/terms or more, you will need to complete one full-time on-campus semester/term before becoming eligible.

 Summer is not an official term, therefore no merit or departmental scholarships are available.

-Toggle ItemI'm graduating this semester and don't need 14 credits (or 9 credits for Spring).
+Toggle ItemI'm graduating this semester and don't need 14 credits (or nine credits for spring).
 Can I still receive my scholarship?Yes.
-You must fill out a Reduced Course Load form (contact your Academic Advisor) if you are enrolled in less than 12 credits for Fall/Winter, and 8 credits for Spring.
+You must fill out a Reduced Course Load Form (contact your academic advisor) if you are enrolled in less than 12 credits for fall or winter, and eight credits for spring.

-Toggle ItemWhere will my scholarship go if my tuition/fees is/are already paid?After all, your tuition and other fees are paid, any excess scholarship funds will be refunded to you.
-If you set up a direct deposit for refunds (this is highly recommended and to be set up through your Student Center), the excess funds will be sent directly to your bank account.
-Click here to set up your Student Center for eRefund.
+Toggle ItemWhat happens to my scholarship if all my charges are paid in full?Any excess scholarship funds will be refunded to you.
+It is highly recommended to set up a direct deposit for refunds; the excess funds will be sent directly to your bank account.
+Learn how to set up your Student Center for eRefund.

 Note: direct deposits for refunds are different from direct deposits for paychecks.
-If you don't set up your student account for a direct deposit for refunds, you will receive an email from the Cashier's Office letting you know that your refund check is available for pick up (bring an ID).
-After 3 days, your check will be mailed to the mailing address listed on your student account.
+If you don't set up your student account for a direct deposit for refunds, you will receive an email from Financial Services letting you know that your refund check is available for pick up (bring an ID).
+After three days, your check will be mailed to the mailing address listed on your student account.
+Please update your mailing address and information on your student account.